Yash-G/modelearth-codechat/README.md

 **Chunk, Embed, Store** – check out `rag_ingestion_pipeline.ipynb`

-- I have used Tree-sitter for chunking; explore better strategies if available
+- We used Tree-sitter for chunking; explore better strategies if available
 - Embedding using OpenAI `text-embedding-3-small` (dimension: 1536)
 - Create a free Pinecone account and store embeddings with the metadata (`repo_name`, `file_path`, `file_type`, `chunk_type`, `line_range`, `content`)
 - ✅ Ensure no file type is missed during chunking, embedding, or storing — any missing content could lead to loss of critical information